-What do you need to do each month?
+What to do each month?

 - Phone number

-– Email (and in the contact form)
+- Email (also the one in the contact form)

 Review the information about your company and team – It’s also good to update the information about your team every three months, so that customers know who they can turn to.
 While you’re at it, check the “About us” page as well.
 The focus of your company and your objectives might have changed.